jorgectf/rtmp_relay/README.md

 * *endpoints* – array of endpoint descriptors
   * *applicationName* – for input stream this is the filter of incoming stream application names, for output stream this is the name of the application (optional)
   * *streamName* – for input stream this is the filter of incoming stream names, for output stream this is the name of the stream (optional)
-  * *overrideApplicationName* – name of the output application name
-  * *overrideStreamName* – string to override the stream name with
   * *type* – type of connection (client or host)
   * *stream* – type of stream (input or output)
   * *addresses* – list of addresses to connect to (for client connections) or listen to (for server connections)